Todd-Vogel/stat-159-fall2016-project1/README.md

         stat159-logo.png`

 Use `vim` to add content to .md files

-Download logo images to stat159-fall2016-project1/images/
+Download logo images to stat159-fall2016-project1/images/ using `curl`

 Creat a .gitignore file in stat159-fall2016-project1/